MelonKony/millmint/content/utopia/vekllei/society/government.md

 The stated mission of CHICOM is the celebration of knowledge and the development of technical skills.

-CHICOM also overseas Vekllei's four learned societies, called academies, which offer immortal membership to remarkable contributors to learning in Vekllei.
+CHICOM also oversees Vekllei's four learned societies, called academies, which offer immortal membership to remarkable contributors to learning in Vekllei.
 The Academies of the Commonwealth are funded by a bureau tithe, mandated but otherwise seperate from Commonwealth government apparatuses.

 {{<outline>}}
 #### Vekllei Public Education Directorate